Preparing to Establish Needs (Child's Needs Assessment)

 In addition parents may have particular questions and require additional information, which could include:

-The needs of parents to maximise their involvement should also be considered, but this should not be at the detriment of maximising the young person's own involvement.
+The needs of parents to ensure their involvement should also be considered, but this should not be at the detriment of maximising the young person's own involvement.

 Preparing Others